skovhus/skovhus.dev/src/content/blog/flow-to-typescript-migration/index.md

 _TL;DR I recommend migrating using the [flow-to-ts](https://github.com/Khan/flow-to-ts) codemod by Khan Academy._

 ## Motivation

-I started using Flow around 2014.
-It supports many of the same features as TypeScript, but focuses on being a static type checker where TypeScript is also a compiler.
+I started using Flow shortly after it was open sourced by Facebook in [2014](https://engineering.fb.com/web/flow-a-new-static-type-checker-for-javascript/).
+It supports many of the same features as TypeScript (open sourced by Microsoft 2012) but focuses on being a static type checker where TypeScript is also a compiler.
 I originally picked it over TypeScript due to the momentum in the React community and the easy gradual migration path for existing code.

 But as the TypeScript community and tooling have been rapidly improving, I decided to abandon the Flow ship.
-This also seems to be a trend in the open source community (example: [Jest](https://github.com/facebook/jest/issues/7807) and [Yarn](https://dev.to/arcanis/introducing-yarn-2-4eh1)).
+This also seems to be a trend in the open source community (example: [Jest](https://github.com/facebook/jest/issues/7807), [Yarn](https://dev.to/arcanis/introducing-yarn-2-4eh1), and [Expo](https://github.com/expo/expo/issues/2164)).

 My primary motivation for moving to TypeScript:

 - TypeScript seems more **well-maintained** and more people working on it: In January 2020 TypeScript had 29 contributors, Flow had 14 contributors, and there were 156 pull requests merged compared to no Flow pull requests merged
-- easier to onboard new people to a TypeScript codebase as it is **more familiar and the online material is vast**
+- in my experience, it is easier to onboard new people to a TypeScript codebase as it is **more widely used and the online material is vast**
-- in most **editors** (notably Visual Studio Code) TypeScript shines: auto import, refactoring, quick error reporting out of the box
+- in most **editors** (notably Microsoft' Visual Studio Code) TypeScript shines: auto import, refactoring, quick error reporting out of the box
 - more **third-party types** are available (estimated to roughly 8X)
 - more **libraries are written in TypeScript** (naturally improving the quality of the interface types compared to reserve engineering the types)
-- too often I've discovered **Flow silently bailing** out type checking.
-I have not experienced this with TypeScript
+- too often I've discovered **Flow silently bailing** out type checking, I have not experienced this with TypeScript
-- while trying out TypeScript on Flow codebases I found **several type-related bugs** that TypeScript uncovered (related to the above point of silently bailing out)
+- although Flow should be more [*sound* by design](https://github.com/facebook/flow/issues/7365#issuecomment-454956694), I uncovered **type-related bugs** after migrating a codebase from Flow (maybe related to Flow silently bailing out type checking)
 - **installing types using npm** / [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) makes a lot of sense compared to [flow-typed](https://github.com/flow-typed/flow-typed) where type definitions are checked into your repository (and you forget to update them)
 - the feature sets and syntax are very comparable, so **migration is easy** (see this great [comparison](https://github.com/niieani/typescript-vs-flowtype))
 - I have experienced **Flow running out of memory** when type checking a React Native projects.
 It was a real defeat that I needed to disable type-checking on CI as we ran out of memory. 🤦🏼‍♂️